• Skip to primary navigation

 Cars Parked In Front Of Tesla Company Building

 Financing through Tesla is a popular option.
 This choice might not always offer the lowest Tesla APR rate, but the rate is usually one of the lowest.
+Handling the financing at the time of purchase makes it a convenient choice for many people, so they don’t have to shop around for better rates.

-If your credit score is 720 or higher and you can pay at least 20% down on the car, you’re most likely to get the 2.49% Tesla loan interest rate.
+If your credit score is 720 or higher and you can pay at least 20% down on the car, you will most likely get the 2.49% Tesla loan interest rate.
+You also have the option to lease a Tesla, so ask about a leasing option if that interests you.

 Why Look at Other Lenders for Tesla Auto Loans?